Sharma-Pranav/forecast-sandbox-lite/README.md

 This sandbox delivers:

-1. a **stable, SKU-specific recommended model**
+1. a **structure-aligned, SKU-specific recommended model**
-2. a **bias-aware, regime-informed evaluation**
+2. a **bias-aware, regime-informed evaluation framework**
-3. a **comprehensive audit log**
+3. a **comprehensive model-selection audit log**
 4. foundation-model benchmarking via **Chronos2**
-5. a reproducible operational forecasting pipeline
+5. a reproducible, governance-ready forecasting pipeline

-Forecasting becomes **explainable, defendable, and operationally aligned** — one SKU at a time.
+> **If a single forecasting model must be deployed across all SKUs due to operational or governance constraints, Chronos2 is the most appropriate default choice.**
+> It provides consistent, bounded performance across heterogeneous demand structures and avoids the collapse modes observed when specialist models are misapplied.

 ---